Gender Equity and Equality in Hospitality: A Conversation

 March 8th is International Women’s Day and a time to recognize the progress women have made around the world for equity and equality while also highlighting the areas where there is still work to be done.

-As part of our larger Diversity, Equity & Inclusion initiatives at Compass Community Living, we work to recognize the contributions of our women team members and voice our recommitment towards increasing gender equity and gender inclusivity.
+As part of our larger Diversity, Equity & Inclusion initiatives at CCL Hospitality Group, we work to recognize the contributions of our women team members and voice our recommitment towards increasing gender equity and gender inclusivity.

-As part of the ongoing gender equity and equality conversation, we recently sat down with Ellen Lowre, Vice President of Nutrition, Wellness & Sustainability at Compass Community Living to hear her perspective on inspiration, empowering others and overcoming barriers.
+As part of the ongoing gender equity and equality conversation, we recently sat down with Ellen Lowre, Vice President of Nutrition, Wellness & Sustainability at CCL to hear her perspective on inspiration, empowering others and overcoming barriers.

 Who was your inspiration in your professional growth and why?